Importing And Exporting Projects

 SEF Files.
 The de facto standard for transferring cave data between cave survey programs is currently a file format called "SEF."
 "SEF" stands for "SMAPS Exchange Format."
 It was originally developed for the SMAPS cave survey software, but most other survey programs have adopted it.
 Compass allows you to both import and export data through SEF files.
 Here is more detailed information about the process:

 RSD Files.
 The other common standard for importing and exporting cave data is called RSD.
 RSD stands for "Raw Survey Data" and was used by early version of SMAPS.
-At this point, there are import and export utilities for this format in the Compass DOS package, which is available for download at: http://fountainware.com/compass
+The Project Manager has built-in tools for importing RSD files.
+Here is more information:

 CMAP Files.
 CMAP is another cave survey program.
 It does not support SEF file exchange, so Compass allows you to import CMAP files.
 Here is more information about importing CMAP files: